 2. Stop with the fad diets

 Fad diets are weight loss programmes that supposedly promise quick and ‘great’ results.
 In reality, these diets have the potential to negatively affect your health without any long-lasting positive weight loss effects.
 If you’re trying to differentiate fad from fact – just remember a fad diet will usually ask you to completely remove a food group from your diet, and sometimes even claim that exercise isn’t an essential part of your regime.
 Another common tactic is to use celebrities with no medical or nutritional qualifications to do product promotion.

 3. Make small changes

-One of the main reasons why fad diets fail is because they require you too make too big a change in too soon.
+One of the main reasons why fad diets fail is because they require you to make too big a change too soon.
 Although a drastic change can potentially generate quicker results – the risk of failure is higher as well.
 It’s always better to start with small changes and find healthier alternatives to your favourite fast foods.
-This way, you don’t have to give up what you enjoy and before you know it, a small change becomes a habit, and eventually part of your lifestyle.
-I can’t promise it will be easy all the time – so don’t feel bad if you misstep every now and then.
+This way, you don’t have to give up what you enjoy, and before you know it, a small change becomes a habit, and eventually part of your lifestyle.
+I can’t promise it will be easy all the time – so don’t feel bad if you misstep sometimes.
 It’s important to find a pace that works best for you and take it from there.

 Some healthy eating alternatives we suggest include: